NoteDance/Note-documentation/README.md

 ```

 ## Training with test data
-**You can get neural network example from the link below, and then you can import neural network and train with kernel, example code are below.**
+**You can get a neural network example from the link below, and then you can import neural network and train with kernel, example code are below.**

 https://github.com/NoteDancing/Note-documentation/blob/Note-7.0/Note%207.0%20documentation/DL/neural%20network/tensorflow/nn_acc.py